All Episodes

 He knows if he plays his cards right, he's just a victim.

-So he sits around, he gets reports, he understands that.
+So he sits around, he gets reports.

 All of his friends say he didn't like things political.

-This guy's been on the sheriff's radar in Pima County since 2007, long before Sarah Palin was nominated to run with McCain, and long before there was a Tea Party.
+This guy's been on the sheriff's radar in Pima County since 2007, long before Sarah Palin was nominated to run with McCain and long before there was a Tea Party.

 He's a victim.

-He's deranged, and yet he's smiling.
+He's deranged and yet he's smiling.

 He's snickering at every one of us in that mugshot.